-Not everyone wants a sea or tree change but moving can be attractive if there are amenities and services that might fit your needs, whether they be health-related, or if they reduce your overall weekly or monthly spend.
+Not everyone wants a sea or tree change, but moving can be attractive if there are amenities and services that fit your needs, whether they be health-related or reduce your overall weekly or monthly spend.
 Retirement villages can offer a pleasant lifestyle but look closely at their fees and charges to see if this arrangement suits you.
-“Vertical” retirement villages, or high-rise living, is a new trend for retirees who want to stay in the bustle of a city close to services and transport.
+Vertical retirement villages, or high-rise living, is a new trend for retirees who want to stay in the bustle of a city close to services and transport.

 Your age and lifestyle

 Decide what activities and services are important to your overall happiness.
 Can you cut back on subscriptions, alcohol, restaurants and holidays, for example?
 A 2018 report from Challenger referencing the HILDA demographic survey reaffirmed that younger retirees generally spend more than older retirees.
 The so-called active phase of retirement sees more spent on wants rather than needs, but the ‘passive’ phase of retirement after age 75 involves more money being kept for essentials like healthcare.